HMC-CS123-S24/DebuggingAndTestingLab/README.md

 ## Turning it in
-When you have your changes done, commit your code to GitHub and then submit the link to your codebase to Canvas.
+When you have your changes done, commit your code to GitHub and then submit the link to your codebase to Canvas. **Make sure you have the bugs and tests in your instructions.txt file, and that your tests all pass and main.py can run.**